Skip to content

 Every connector declares what it grants.

 Roles in Auth0.
 Admin roles in Google Workspace.
 Group memberships in Microsoft Entra ID.
 Every connector declares the kinds of entitlements it exposes, and Owlie sync pulls the current set into the shared graph.
-From there, each entitlement is a first-class object — with attributes the rest of the platform can reason about: ownership, last-observed state, linked assignments, and which resource can grant it.
+From there, each entitlement is a first-class object — with attributes the rest of the platform can reason about: last-observed state, linked assignments, and which resource can grant it — along with the owner set on that resource.

 Signals, not surprises